 In December 2010, the company signed the official ship order with STX Turku for one cruise ferry (57,000 GT) planned for the route Turku-Stockholm.
 The new ship (Viking Grace) was launched in August 2012 and started operations in January 2013.
 The second (optional) sister-vessel from the series was not ordered.

 In November 2016, the company signed a letter of intent with the shipyard Xiamen Shipbuilding (China) for building one cruise ferry (63,000 GT) to replace Viking Amorella.
-The new ship will be LNG-powered.
+The new ship (Viking Glory) will be LNG-powered.
 The company didn't exercise its option for a second vessel included in the shipbuilding contract (which expired on Jan 1, 2018).
 In Aug 2022, Amorella was sold to Corsica Ferries.

 In 2017, VIKING LINE ferried a total of 6,881149 million passengers.
 Compared to 2016 (6,502191 million) it was a nearly 6% increase.
 That number was the ever-highest in the company's history.
 The number of ferried cargo units was 127,668 and the number of passenger cars - 762,253 (all-time record).
 The greatest increase in passenger shipping volumes was on the route Helsinki-Tallinn (during the summer operated with 12 daily departures) - total 2,34144 million pax (15,7% increase).

-On April 12, 2018, Viking Grace became world's first passenger ship with a rotor sail utilizing the wind power, and world's first hybrid vessel that uses both wind power and dual-fuel (diesel-gas) engines.
+On April 12, 2018, Viking Grace became the world's first passenger ship with a rotor sail utilizing wind power, and the world's first hybrid vessel that uses both wind power and dual-fuel (diesel-gas) engines.
 The new China-built ferry (still unnamed, delivery 2020) will be fitted with 2 rotor sails.